Environmental Groups Challenge TCEQ Permits

 FERC Opens Investigation into Tuscarawas River Horizontal Drilling

 On June 1, 2017, the Federal Energy Regulatory Commission announced an investigation into the alleged use of petroleum hydrocarbon constituents during horizontal directional drilling activities on the Rover Pipeline Project in Ohio.
-The announcement of an investigation follows a May 10, 2017 letter… Read more
+The announcement of an investigation follows a May 10, 2017 … Read more

 Senate Fails to Pass Resolution on Waste Reduction Rule